 We recorded the first episode of The Paunch Stevenson Show together in the same room.
 In fact, we shared one microphone.
-It sounded pretty good, but we realized traveling back and forth from NJ to NYC and vice versa every week would be inconvenient, so in episode 2, we started recording the show via the internet (Greg in NJ and Rob in NYC – Rob didn’t move back to NJ until mid 2008).
+It sounded pretty good, but we realized traveling back and forth every week would be inconvenient, so in episode 2, we started recording the show via the internet (Greg in NJ and Rob in NYC – Rob didn’t move back to NJ until mid 2008).
 As a result, the sound quality in episodes 2 through 7 isn’t that great.
 For some reason, Greg ended up sounding like he was talking on a telephone, which was weird and stupid.

 Because we are geniuses, we came up with new, secret recording techniques that drastically improved the show’s sound quality starting in episode 8.
 In episode 45, we finally started recording the show using Skype.
 We’re constantly experimenting and fine-tuning the recording process and looking for ways to make the show sound better than ever.

 17. Is there any Paunch Stevenson Show merchandise?

 Yes!
 Currently, we have stickers and a few different t-shirts available to purchase online in our store.
 We’ll eventually add better stuff, so keep listening to the show for updates.

 19. What if I have a question that isn’t on this page?

 Email it to us or post a comment anywhere on our site.
 We’ll answer it, we promise.